dinakidane/coffee-lovers/README.md

 - As a user, I want to log in to my account to participate in discussions and share my favourite coffee experiences.
 - As a user, I want to know the main function of the site
 - As a user, I want to be recognised as a top contributor based on the number of quality posts I make.
-- As a user, I want to be able to delete my own comments when I want
+- As a user, I want to be able to delete and edit my own comments when I want
 - As a user, I want to access the website's content and comments without having to log in all the time

 ## Agile Methodology